PALACE ON WHEELS - LUXURY TRAIN TOUR INDIA

-1. Break Fast at Shikar Bari- A hunting lodge of the Mewar ruler where they shot tiger wild boar & other wild life.
-It is the only calm & screen place to enjoy breakfast with the nature.
+1. Break Fast at Shikar Bari- A hunting lodge of the Mewar ruler where they shot tiger wild boar & other wildlife.
+It is the only calm & screen place to enjoy breakfast with nature.

-2. Lunch at Sun set point-Open air restaurant rom where you can enjoy a view of Lake Palace, Jagmandir and can enjoy fresh breeze of Pichola Lake.
+2. Lunch at Sunset point-Open air restaurant from where you can enjoy a view of Lake Palace, Jagmandir, and can enjoy the fresh breeze of Pichola Lake.

-3. Visit to Crystal Gallery-It is a balcony of Fateh Prakash Banquet hall which is having a museum of crystal glass furniture, crockery, chandilliers of old time.
+3. Visit Crystal Gallery-It is a balcony of Fateh Prakash Banquet hall which is having a museum of crystal glass furniture, crockery, chandeliers of old time.

 4. Boat Ride and back to train.